 The survey also shed some light as to why.
 According to the results, 54 percent of family members keep the ashes at home simply because they don’t know enough about other cremation options.
 At OneWorld Memorials, we strive to educate families about options when it comes to caring for loved ones that have passed.
 Whether you decide to keep the ashes of your family members in your home or not, we hope to help make the decision easier by exploring all of our options and things to consider.

 "For some people, having the remains in a memorial in their own yard is the ideal solution.
 It provides a sense of permanence and respect and maintains that feeling of closeness”, said David Montgomery, private family memorial specialist.
 Montgomery goes on to say the memorial can be moved if the family member changes residences or wants to eventually place it in a cemetery.
 This flexibility can help family members work through different stages of grief while also providing a viable option for those that are in a temporary living situation.

 While everyone deals with the loss of a loved-one differently, most of us want to honor the wishes of the deceased – but what do you do when you aren’t certain what those wishes are, or worse, you don’t agree with them?
 What happens when the deceased asked that the cremated remains be scattered at a favorite place, and you’d rather keep them in a beautiful cremation urn on your mantle?

-Or, what if your loved one asked to be kept in a memorial urn for display in your home, but you want to memorialize her during an ash scattering ceremony at her favorite beach, and bury the rest at a cemetery?
+Or, what if your loved one asked to be kept in a memorial urn for display in your home, but you want to memorialize them during an ash scattering ceremony at their favorite beach, and bury the rest at a cemetery?
 How do you balance the wishes of the deceased with your own needs and comfort level?